saugatapaul1010/Taxi-demand-prediction-in-New-York-City/README.md

 We will primarily stick to median absolute percentage error as our key performance indicator.
 For this problem we will consider relative error and not absolute error.
 Let's look at a simple example, suppose the predicted value of the number of pickups in a scenario is 55, whereas the actual value is 50.
 In an other case, suppose the predicted number of pickups is 5 and the actual number of pickup is 10.
 In both the cases, the absolute error is the same - that is 5.
 However, the relative error for case 1 is much lesser than in case 2.
 In case it is 10%.
 In case 2, it is 50%.
 Massive difference!

 # Data Collection
-We Have collected all yellow taxi trips data from jan-2015 to dec-2016(Will be using only 2016 data in this assignment and test it on 2018 data.)
+We Have collected all yellow taxi trips data from jan-2015 to dec-2016(Will be using only 2016 data in this case study and test it on 2018 data.)
 <table>
 <tr>
 <th> file name </th>